 Theory of knowledge is a course designed to provide coherence and to encourage each student to explore the nature of knowledge by critically examining different ways of knowing and different kinds of knowledge.
 As a part of this objective it encourages an appreciation of other cultural perspectives.

-Creativity, action, service requires that students actively learn from the experience of getting involved in real tasks beyond the classroom.
+Creativity, Action, Service (CAS) requires that students actively learn from the experience of getting involved in real tasks beyond the classroom.